Soliprem/parallel-worlds/README.md

 ## Installation

+### Nix

 We have a nix flake to make a devshell.
 It has an install check that will tell you if you need to install any more lexicons.
 Just run `nix develop` and you should be good to go.

+### Everything Else

 To ensure the script runs, make sure to do the following: